The piano tuner's service visit.

 If you're planning on moving it after the service visit, a word of caution:

-When moving a piano, even by a small amount, your piano may slightly slip out of tune, immediately.
+When moving a piano, even by a small amount, your piano may slightly slip out of tune, both immediately and gradually, in time.

 Moving a piano can result in an otherwise stable tuning, becoming unstable.

 Place sticky notes on the keys that are bothering you.
-Which keys need to be given special attention?
+Which keys should be given special attention?
 Which keys don't work?
 Which notes sound a little off?
 Which notes make noise?

 Take notice of and point out any scratches on the piano before he/she begins.
 Expect the technician to do the same.